 Apart from Facebook, Instagram also offers shopping features.
 Pinterest, TikTok, and Snapchat are also working on their shopping features, too.

 One of the hot topics in advertising these days is the changes in social media platforms.
 Speaking of, Facebook has officially rebranded itself to Meta and is now working towards the Metaverse; a fact that affects the fundamentals of brand sales and marketing strategies.
 That being said, the most concerning aspect of this shift is the new privacy concerns.
 Now, Meta is blocking certain detailed ad targeting categories.
 In short, there are new limitations to accessing data that is newly labeled as sensitive, such as race, sex, and orientation.
-On the other hand, Metaverse gives ground to augmented reality-related products.
+On the other hand, Metaverse gives ground to augmented reality-related products, which all the big companies are investing in, including Google, Amazon and Microsoft.
 Facebook has released augmented reality wearable glasses and will introduce new features in 2022.